Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-Occurs in gammopathy-associated amyloidosis, monoclonal B-cell proliferation such as plasmocytoma and M. Waldenström, but also in multiple myeloma and malignant lymphomas.
-Idiopathic genesis is also described.
-The amyloidogenic precursor proteins of AL amyloidoses are amino-terminal fragments of the variable regions of monoclonal immunoglobulin (Ig) light chains together with intact light chains.
+Occurrence in gammopathy-associated amyloidosis, monoclonal B-cell proliferations such as plasmocytoma and Waldenström's disease, but also in multiple myeloma and malignant B-cell lymphomas.
+Idiopathic genesis has also been described.
+The amyloidogenic precursor proteins of AL amyloidoses are amino-terminal fragments of the variable regions of immunoglobulin (Ig) monoclonal light chains together with intact light chains.
 The process leading to amyloid formation is still largely unknown.

 You might also be interested in